 Trello can be used to track almost anything, whether planning your family Christmas, managing a development team or running a business – or even just for keeping track of notes or CVs.

-Example: You’re using Trello to track you to-do’s for the a Christmas party.
+Example: You’re using Trello to track your to-dos for the Christmas party.
 Then you might create a board called “Christmas Party”.
 You create cards for things like “buy a turkey” or “decorate the house,” and you move the separate tasks from a column “to do” to “doing” to “done”.

 Creating a Trello Board

 The first thing that you’ll want to do is go to Trello.com and sign up for an account.
 And don’t worry: standard/basic accounts are free.
-What’s more Trello is highly localized and will detect your language, making it that little bit easier to get started, whatever language you speak.
+What’s more, Trello is highly localized and will detect your language, making it a little bit easier to get started, whatever language you speak.

 To create a Board, go to the “+” symbol in the top right of the screen and click “Create Board”.

 You then just need to name your Board and choose the background that will appear behind your Cards.